KiandaBPM/docs/content/docs/platform/administration/designer.md

 ### What's next  ![Idea icon](/images/18.png) ###

-To read more about Designer and how to use the interface to create forms go to [Application Designer](/docs/platform/application-designer/).
+To read more about Designer in detail and how to use the interface to create forms go to [Application Designer](/docs/platform/application-designer/).

+To find out about help and support, go to [Help](/docs/platform/general/help/).